 • BASICS I. Brief Alcohol and other drug Screening & Intervention for College Students – Level 1 includes an initial 90-minute session plus a one-hour follow-up session with a trained facilitator.
 Students are provided with personalized feedback about their substance use and individual risk factors based on information shared by the student through discussion, reflection, and survey questions.
 A range of options about ways to reduce risks for harm will be explored and a plan can be made to align with the student’s interests and choices.
 Efforts are made to connect students with on- or off-campus resources

 • BASICS II.
-Brief Alcohol and other drug Screening & Intervention for College Students – Level 2 includes two to three one-hour individual sessions with the Campus Alcohol & Other Drug Coordinator.
-BASICS I is a prerequisite* and is used as a foundation from which the student will engage in further examination of their use of and experiences with alcohol or other drugs within the context of personal goals and values.
-Students will be asked to commit to experiential learning activities and to debrief those experiences.
+Brief Alcohol and other drug Screening & Intervention for College Students – Level 2 includes two to three 75-minute individual sessions with the Campus Alcohol & Other Drug Coordinator.
+BASICS I is a prerequisite* and is used as a foundation from which the student will engage in further exploration of their use of and experiences with alcohol or other drugs within the context of personal goals and values.
+Students will be asked to participate in experiential learning activities and to debrief those experiences.
 Motivation for change will be explored and a plan for reducing risks will be developed accordingly.
-If indicated, efforts are made to connect students with additional on- or off-campus resources for additional support.
+Efforts are made to connect students with on- or off-campus resources for additional support when needed.
 The program does not provide a diagnosis of substance abuse or dependence.

 * Prerequisite is waived for students who are voluntarily participating.

 Current UW Milwaukee, UWM at Waukesha and UWM at Washington County students are eligible to participate.
 For students who are 17 years old or younger, a signed parental consent form is required prior to participation.